scarlehoff/pybliotecario/readme.md

 The goal of the program is to mantain an active connection between the computer in which the pybliotecario runs and your Telegram account.

-The program aims to be 100% extensible, running any kind of action in three different fashions:
+The program aims to be 100% extensible, running any kind of action in two different fashions:

-- On schedule: keep the bot running in the background so it does a series of actions at given times.
-For instance, calendar reminders.
 - On call: just call the command with the proper arguments.
 For instance, send a msg to your phone.
 - On command: write a command to the bot from telegram, so the bot can act on said command.

 Adding new actions to each of the different modes is trivial, there are a small example for each case in the relevant files.

-## On schedule:

-In order to add new command to be run on schedule just add them to the list you will find in on_schedule.py.

-Example: a command that says "good morning" every day at 8 am

 ## On call: